 Inclusive ensembles are really important.

-We know from experience, because as part of our Think22 strategic music education work we’ve been involved with establishing two inclusive ensembles in partnership with Music Education Hubs in Tower Hamlets and Essex and in Liverpool with DaDaFest.
+We know from experience, because as part of our Think22 strategic music education work we’ve been involved with establishing various inclusive ensembles in partnership with Music Education Hubs in Tower Hamlets and Essex and in Liverpool with DaDaFest.

 Both have been tremendous learning experiences for us, and for the partners we’ve worked with, around how those collaborations work best and what musical quality looks like in this context.
 This work is part of the Youth Music-funded Alliance for a Musically Inclusive England (AMIE).

 What inclusive ensembles can do

 Inclusive ensemble projects are really good for redefining just what an ensemble, or an orchestra, might be.
 They take the typical shape of an ensemble and re-mould it, looking at it through the lens of the Social Model of Disability and seeing what changes that brings.

 This widens the vision to include music tech, different improvisational and compositional approaches and new skills for the music leaders in supporting young Disabled musicians to overcome barriers.

 They provide opportunities for Disabled and non-Disabled young people to make music together, on an equal footing, and create space for all the musical, personal and social benefits that brings.

 So yes, inclusive ensembles are important, do really interesting creative things and have instrinsic value on so many levels, but they are not the whole story.
 They are not the ‘happily ever after’ of inclusion.

 Young people at the heart